AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/installWindowsSoftware.md

 • Java:
   - Eclipse
   - IntelliJ
+DrawPDF: allows to draw on the pdf for teaching.
+Drawboard PDF

 procmon - Process Monitor from microsoft - https://docs.microsoft.com/en-us/sysinternals/downloads/procmon allows to check if any process is being blocked.
 Acronis True Image 2020 (for Full partitions backup into .img files or iso)